 LCCC as a Host Institution

-Most consortium agreements processed by Financial Services at LCCC indicate that LCCC is the host institution, meaning the student will not receive their degree from LCCC.
+Most consortium agreements processed by Student Financial Aid at LCCC indicate that LCCC is the host institution, meaning the student will not receive their degree from LCCC.
 The student’s home institution processes the student’s financial aid.

 Because guest students at LCCC will not receive financial aid at LCCC, they are responsible for paying their tuition, fees, and any other charges for enrollment at LCCC.
 Whether the student pays their charges “out of pocket” directly to LCCC or if their home institution will pay LCCC directly from the student’s financial aid on behalf of the student depends on the home institution’s consortium agreement policy.